Wheel of Time

 Deer Park Monastery, 1981

-This film will chronicle a journey of discovery about the meaning and purpose of the Kalachakra Empowerment, why it was first bestowed by the Dalai Lama at Deer Park Monastery in Wisconsin and its seminal role in the transmission of Tibetan Buddhism to America and throughout the world.
-It was the one of thirty-four Wheel of Time empowerments bestowed by the Dalai Lama throughout the world to more than 1.5 million people.
+This film will tell the story of a journey of discovery of the meaning and purpose of the Wheel of Time, why it was first bestowed by the Dalai Lama at Deer Park Monastery, its impact on the initiates, the challenges overcome by the organizers and its seminal role in the transmission of Tibetan Buddhism to America and the world.

-Film producer Dr. Ed Bastian, working closely with Sharpa Tulku, assembled a film team to document the event, including the preparations in India and the US, the construction of the first Kalachakra Temple, and the initiation itself.
-The footage includes interviews with His Holiness, Geshe Lhundup Sopa (the US organizer), as well as American initiates who later became significant Buddhist teachers.
-New footage will include Kalachakra temple art in Dharamsala, India, interviews with the Dalai Lama and world-renowned experts, retrospectives by notable participants who attended the event in 1981 and animation sequences of the 3-D mandala.
+In 1981, film director Dr. Ed Bastian, working closely with coproducer Sharpa Tulku, Geshe Sopa and the Monks of Namgyal Monastery, assembled a film team to document this event, including the extensive preparations in India and the US, the construction of the first Kalachakra Temple in America, and the initiation itself.
+The footage includes interviews with His Holiness the Dalai Lama, Geshe Lhundup Sopa (the US host and organizer), as well as American initiates, many of whom would later become significant Buddhist teachers.
+Additional footage shot in 2016 and 2022-3 includes interviews with world-renowned experts and participants who attended the event in 1981, and a first-ever animation of the majestic three-dimensional mandala to be imagined by initiates in the seven-step initiation.
+Our film will document the historic merger of ancient mystical Buddhist practices into Western culture and its impact on millions of people.

 Four Interwoven Content Elements